Ahmed-Sellami/Coronavirus-Stats/README.md

 # Coronavirus Stats
-Coronavirus Stats is an Android application that provides you the latest stats about Covid19.
+Coronavirus Stats is an Android application that provides you the latest stats about Covid19, featured with a summary notification about your country delivered at the end of the day.

 <p><b><i>Download from here: </i></b></p>